rbleattler/mdop-docs/mdop/app-v/appv-register-and-unregister-a-publishing-server-with-the-management-console.md

 ms.topic: article
 ---

-# How to Register and Unregister a Publishing Server by Using the Management Console
+# How to Register and Unregister a Publishing Server by Using the Management Console (Windows 10/11)

 [!INCLUDE [Applies to Windows client versions](../includes/applies-to-windows-client-versions.md)]